 What I Do

-This advisory operates at the intersection of data strategy, governance, and executive decision-making.
-The work spans several domains.
-It depends on what your organisation needs.
+This advisory focuses on data strategy, governance, and executive decision support.
+The work varies—it depends on what your organisation needs.

 Data Strategy

 I help define what "data" means for your business.
-I provide data initiatives alignment with business objectives and oversee data assets management.
+I align data initiatives with business objectives and oversee how data assets are managed.
 I prioritise your investments and set realistic expectations.
 I ensure your data strategy is coherent, achievable, and connected to how you actually make money.

 Data Governance